 EJ communities face not just greater risk of chemical disasters, but multiple health and environmental hazards from concentrations of hazardous and polluting facilities that create cumulative impacts.
 Our work to address cumulative impacts includes:

-- Research (like our reports linked above) that documents hazards and impacts to help communities and decision makers understand the problems and identify solutions;
+- Research (like our reports linked above and other reports co-released with partners) that documents hazards and impacts to help communities and decision makers understand the problems and identify solutions;

 - Development and promotion of local and national policies that address cumulative impacts;

 - Support for local campaigns to reduce and eliminate cumulative impacts.